Ringling College of Art and Design recognizes that artists and

 Through the efforts of its Board of Trustees, administrators,

 faculty, support staff, alumni, and friends, Ringling endeavors to

 provide the necessary resources, services, and environment to

 fulfill its institutional mission.

-all levels.
-Under the direction of the AVP for Strategic
+Under the direction of the Assistant Vice President for Strategic

-and volunteers to develop and implement initiatives and strategies
+trustees, and volunteers to develop and implement initiatives and

 The scope of the job requires travel as well as attendance at

-evening and/or weekend activities, events, meetings etc., and
+evening and/or weekend activities, events, meetings and visits to